How to Make Pear Jam or Pear Jelly - Easily! With Step-by-step Photos, Recipe, Directions, Ingredients and Costs

 Step 7 - Measure out the sweetener

-Depending upon which type of jam or jelly you're making (sugar, no-sugar, Stevia (or if you prefer, Splenda), mix of sugar and Stevia (or if you prefer, Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.
+Depending upon which type of jam or jelly you're making (sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concetration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.
 The precise measurements are found in directions inside each and every box of pectin sold (every brand, Ball, Kerr, Mrs. Wages, etc. has directions inside).
 I haven't seen a jelly recipe that uses only Stevia (or if you prefer, Splenda), and I haven't yet tried it; I suspect it would taste bland.

 |Type of jam||